 Extension Field Specialist, Youth & Family

-Rick Alleva joined UNH Cooperative Extension in September 2002 as an Extension Educator with 4-H Youth Development.
+Rick Alleva, Ed.D., joined UNHCE in September 2002 as an Extension Educator with 4-H Youth Development.
 He has provided leadership in youth development programs addressing the needs of young people and their families, including those experiencing significant personal and social challenges.
 He has assisted community-based efforts to involve youth through coalition building, demonstration programming, staff training, grant development, and other partnerships.
 Rick has enjoyed learning side-by-side young people through boards, committees, support groups, workshops, community service and other educational efforts.
-Rick works to promote positive youth development in partnership with other UNH colleagues through collaboration and cooperation involving young people, parent/guardian/family members, service providers and community leaders.
+Rick works to promote positive youth development in partnership with other UNH colleagues through collaboration and cooperation involving young people, parent/guardian/family members, educators, service providers and community leaders.

-Rick serves as chair of the Positive Learning Environments for Youth (PLEY) Area of Expertise for the UNHCE Youth & Family Team (since July 2012)..
+Rick served as chair of the Positive Learning Environments for Youth (PLEY) Area of Expertise (AOE) for the UNHCE Youth & Family Team ( 2012-2014) and currently is a member of the Child, Youth & Family Resiliency AOE.

 - B.A., Tufts University, Psychology